 April 27, 2020: New Resources for Local Businesses

 Concord Forward: How the City of Concord is Supporting Local Business | Concord Business Directory

 April 22, 2020: Free drive-in COVID-19 testing for Contra Costa residents with symptoms is now available, results available within 5 days.
 For Appointments Call: Mon-Fri, 8 a.m. - 3:30 p.m.
 (844) 421-0804 Additional Resources: https://www.coronavirus.cchealth.org

 - Contra Costa Health, Order Requiring Face Coverings (April 17, 2020)

 - Frequently Asked Questions | Español

 In keeping with the March 12, 2020 executive order issued by Governor Newsom, all residents are to heed any orders and guidance of state and local public health officials, including but not limited to the imposition of social distancing measures, to control the spread of COVID-19.

-In an extraordinary effort to stop the spread of the coronavirus, the City of Concord will implement the following, effective immediately and going through May 31, 2020:
+In an extraordinary effort to stop the spread of the coronavirus, the City of Concord has implemented the following:

 - Cancel all indoor and outdoor City-sponsored programs, classes, activities and events.